Camponotus consobrinus – Australia

 2/ an Australian veterinary certificate

-These documents attest to our official authorization to collect and export queens of this species in limited numbers.
-Each colony is checked one by one to confirm the absence of parasites and the presence of brood.
+These documents attest to our official authorization to collect and export a limited number of queens of this species.
+Each colony is checked individually to confirm the absence of parasites and the presence of brood.

-We import them by high-speed carrier, whatever the cost, to ensure good transport conditions.
-The queens are taken during swarming, without destroying nests, and in extremely limited proportions.
+We import them via ultra-fast carrier, regardless of the cost, to ensure safe transport.
+The queens are collected during swarming, without destroying nests, and in extremely limited quantities.

-Fourmiculture is also an establishment recognized by the French veterinary services, in possession of a certificate of capacity for the breeding and sale of ants, validated by myrmecologists, civil and environmental protection services (decision N°2016195-0002 of the Direction Department of Population Protection).
+Fourmiculture is also an establishment recognized by the French veterinary services, in possession of a certificate of competence for the breeding and sale of ants, validated by myrmecologists, civil and environmental protection services (decision No. 2016195-0002 of the Departmental Directorate for the Protection of Populations).

-1/ Health demonstrated by the laying of the queen and the presence of brood during shipping, guaranteed without parasites,
+1/ Health demonstrated by the queen laying and the presence of brood upon shipment, guaranteed parasite-free,

-2/ No “boost” (addition of brood or external workers to sell the colonies more quickly, the queen is high since swarming),
+2/ No "boost" (addition of brood or external workers to sell colonies faster, the queen has been raised since swarming),

-3/ Guaranteed delivery in good health: partial reimbursement in the event of loss of workers, total reimbursement in the event of loss of the queen (if delivered within 48 hours),
+3/ Guaranteed delivery in good health: partial refund in case of loss of workers, total in case of loss of the queen (if delivered within 48 hours),

-4/ Free breeding guide and health sheet provided,
+4/ Breeding guide offered and health record provided,

 5/ Colony taken back up to €50 and costs covered if you wish to part with it if colony returned in good health (see conditions).

-We only sell colonies in perfect health and guarantee them during transport.
-For the most concerned, we offer a 3-month Success Insurance: in the event of loss of the colony up to 3 months after delivery, regardless of the reason, a new colony will be shipped free of charge (within the limit of available stocks, against a photo proof sent within 91 days following the transport.
-Return at our expense in metropolitan France).
+We only sell perfectly healthy colonies and guarantee them during transport.
+For those who are extra cautious, we offer a 3-month Success Guarantee: in the event of the loss of the colony up to 3 months after delivery, regardless of the reason, a new colony will be shipped free of charge (subject to availability, upon presentation of photographic evidence within 91 days of shipment.
+Return shipping is at our expense within mainland France).

 ___________________________________________________________